joydddd/sniper-toleo/README.md

 ./run_toleo_sim.py region --bench bsw-s # run bsw-s benchmark
 ```
 The program will print how many instructions are executed at warmup start, sim start, and sim end in the terminal.
 More control information can be found in folder `<path_to_benchmark>/region`.

 ### Run simulation
+Now that we have verified our benchmarks are running properly natively and with pinplay tools, we can simulate them with the sniper-toleo simluation on different arhictectural configurations.
-Run simulations on different architectural configs (no-protection, CI, toleo & invisimem) to generate performance metrics (runtime, cache hit rates, memory latency, and memory bandwidth utilization etc. ) and Trip format stats.
+In particular, we provide configurations to simulation our 4 evaluation setups (no-protection, CI, toleo & invisimem) and generate performance metrics (runtime, cache hit rates, memory latency, and memory bandwidth utilization etc. ).
+We also provide a light-weighted no_dramsim configuration to run long simulations and generate Trip format stats.

-Use the `run_toleo_sim.py` script to start a simulation.
-Simluation for each benchmark takes hours - days, therefore we suggest starting with the `sim_test` suite (`bsw-s` from genomicsbench, and `pr-kron-s` from gapbs.
+Each Simluation takes hours - days, therefore we suggest starting with the `sim_test` suite (`bsw-s` from genomicsbench, and `pr-kron-s` from gapbs.
 Both should simulate in less than 30 minutes).

 **No protection. baseline of performance overheads**